 Ceiling Grid Measurement “Arena”

 The lab contains a ceiling based “arena” which will be used to mount software defined radios, RFID, and other sensor technologies for over the air testing.
 The grid, which was built as a part of the lab renovations that were completed in January 2017, is designed to be 33 ft by 36 ft and have a spacing of 3 ft.
-The grid structure is currently available for use and features power and network connectivity at most of the junctions in the grid.
-The network connectivity is routed to a patch panel in the nearby server room and is accessible directly within DWSL for any network adjustments.
-Currently there are 84 Ethernet ports available for use.
-These network connections can be modified to be local-only for internal measurements or accessible via the Internet for remote measurements.
+The grid structure features power and network connectivity at some of the junctions in the grid.

 |Ceiling grid structure||Server room patch panel|